A round-up of the best restaurants in Lausanne – the best Swiss city for food lovers…

-UPDATE: This post was updated in October 2019 with new info, as well as some new recommendations.
+UPDATE: This post has been updated a couple of times with new info, as well as some new recommendations.
 I asked some trusted travel bloggers to share their favourite restaurants in Lausanne to helo keep this post fresh…

 Café de Grancy